benthielker/AngularSlideshow/README.md

 a-slideshow></div>
 ```
 If an `advanceDelay` greater than zero is configured for a slideshow *no navigation
 controls will be generated for it*.
-Note that the `loopDimensions` has been assigned a
+Note that the `loopDimensions` property has been
-value of `1` instead of `0`.
-Unlike the previous example this is requesting *vertical*
+assigned a value of `1` instead of `0`.
+Unlike the previous example this is requesting
-looping.
-That value is indicating the axis to loop.
+*vertical* looping.
+That value is actually indicating the axis to loop.
+(If no looping is
+needed, the `loopDimensions` attribute should not be included in the markup.)

 All slides in a show are assigned a 2d index.
-If you have a horizontally arranged show you
+When working with a horizontally arranged
-can use simplified indexes such as `1`, `2` and `3`.
+show simplified indexes such as `1`, `2` and `3` can be used.
 These would be automatically
 converted to 2d: `[1,0]`, `[2,0]` and `[3,0]`.
 However if the show's slides are vertically
-arranged their indexes would have to be `[0,1]`, `[0,2]` and `[0,3]`.
+arranged their indexes would instead have to be `[0,1]`, `[0,2]` and `[0,3]`.

 When dealing with a manually advancing slideshow, you will likely want to override the
 nav link labels.
 The following example demonstrates how that is done...